jtshou/GPEMSR/README.md

 ![ ](./imgs/x8.png)

 ## Contact
-If you have any problem with the released code and dataset, please contact me by email ([shoujt@mail.ustc.edu.cn](mailto:shoujt@mail.ustc.edu.cn)).
+If you have any problem with the released code, please contact me by email ([shoujt@mail.ustc.edu.cn](mailto:shoujt@mail.ustc.edu.cn)).